From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Whichever shape, the mental model is the same: org modules + team modules + project modules, composed by a pipeline.
 The modular system that emerged at Phase 4 for one project is the same shape, scaled up one level.

-I haven’t run this setup.
-The projection is based on the principle that made Phases 3-4 work: systematize when collaboration demands it, not before.
-At org scale, collaboration demands it across repo boundaries.
-The investment curve probably mirrors what happened here, a long slow accumulation followed by a spike when a second repo needs the same rules that had been tuned for one.
+I haven’t run this setup myself.
+The projection rests on the principle that made Phases 3-4 work: systematize when collaboration demands it, not before.
+At org scale, that demand jumps from repo-internal to cross-repo.
+The investment curve likely mirrors what happened here, a long slow accumulation followed by a spike once a second repo needs the same rules that had been tuned for one.

 If you’re in that situation, the prediction is concrete: you’ll resist the central repo for months because your team-level configs feel fine, and then you’ll build it in two weeks because version drift across four repos became impossible to manage.